SilasReinagel/silasreinagel.github.io/_posts/2018-09-10-test-failures-are-critical-bugs.md

 This inconsistency reveals that the software will experience other environmental inconsistencies.

 Often times I have found major cross-OS bugs which were illuminated by failing tests.
-- Sometimes path resolutions work on Windows, but not on Linux/Mac.
+- Sometimes path resolutions work on Windows, but not on Linux/Mac
-- Sometimes OS API Bindings don't fully support framework features.
+- Sometimes OS API Bindings don't fully support framework features
-- Sometimes a web page loads correctly on one browser, but not on another.
+- Sometimes a web page loads correctly on one browser, but not on another
-- Sometimes date-time handling doesn't work on build servers using UTC time.
+- Sometimes date-time handling doesn't work on build servers using UTC time

+Environment inconsistencies reveal things that otherwise might go undetected for quite a long time.

 ----

 ### Does an environment have hardware or network troubles intermittently?

-- This is an opportunity to enhance the software to be more fault-tolerant.
-- All deployment environments may experience transient non-software faults.
+All deployment environments may experience transient non-software faults.

+- External integrations should not assume that resources will always be available
-- Resilient software and tests should gracefully handle these failures.
+- Resilient software and tests should gracefully handle these failures
+- Circuit breaker pattern and retry logic can be used to reduce the impact of outages
+- Tests should return an *Inconclusive* result, when a system behavior cannot be tested
-- Replace or upgrade unreliable hardware or cloud resources in an environment.
+- Replace or upgrade unreliable hardware or cloud resources in an environment

 Developers and testers should have access to metrics and analytics that can easily help them identify failures causes.